silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Appetize/connect-a-business-hub-for-appetize.md

 ---
-description: This article describes how to connect a business hub to centrally manage the users of Appetize from Cerby.
+description: "This article describes how to connect a business hub to centrally manage the users of Appetize from Cerby."
 intercom_id: 10338492
 ---